 - To provide advice regarding potential challenges, gaps, opportunities and strategic investment within cancer services provided by Alberta Health Services.

-The Advisory Council membership will include a range of 15 to 18 individuals and will be comprised of industry experts and public members.
+The Advisory Council membership includes a range of 15 to 18 individuals and is comprised of industry experts and public members.

 Meetings are open to the public unless the Advisory Council determines that part or all of a meeting should be private.

 Members are expected to attend meetings in person where possible.
-Use of phone and video conference links will be available when needed to support attendance by all members.
+Use of phone and video conference links are available when needed to support attendance by all members.

 The location of each Advisory Council meeting will alternate between Calgary and Edmonton unless other locations are deemed necessary by the Advisory Council.
-The Advisory Council will meet three times per year, or more often if deemed necessary.
+The Advisory Council meets three times per year or more often if deemed necessary.